The Trust Fund Penalty in California Payroll Audits – What It Is and How to Avoid It

 • State: California Personal Income Tax (PIT) withholding, SDI (State Disability Insurance), and UI/ETT contributions

 This money isn’t yours to spend.
 You’re holding it in “trust” for the government.
 If you don’t deposit it correctly and on time, serious consequences follow.
+Understanding EDD payroll tax audit triggers can help you prevent these situations.

 What Is the Trust Fund Recovery Penalty (TFRP)?